 Those who were there know otherwise.
 Ward and Magic won the contest outright with near-perfect performances in each phase of the event.
 In the finals, Ward was leading after the herd work.
 In the reined work, the only rider to best him was then two-time NRHA Futurity winner Todd Bergen.
 In the cow work, Ward stood alone.
 His mark of 225 was a full three points ahead of Bob Avila's next-high score.

 In the end, Ward won the futurity going away.
 Not yet was it time for the next generation to claim the event for themselves.
 Ward scored one more for the old-timers, at the same time securing forever his place in the annals of cow horse history.

-"No one had a greater desire than Greg Ward," Richards says later, awed.
+"No one had a greater desire than Greg Ward," Richards said later, awed.
 "That was the last time I saw him.
-At his memorial service, Wende said to me, ?Dad loved you?he wanted to beat you?but he loved you.'
+At his memorial service, Wende said to me, 'Dad loved you--he wanted to beat you--but he loved you.'
 And that's always how it was with Greg."

 A Call to Courage

 In my last telephone conversation with Ward, I have difficulty getting him to talk about himself.
 He keeps praising the horses, and crediting everyone who's helped him, and telling me of other worthy horsemen I should profile.

 Later, after the final photo shoot at his ranch, on a day he can barely stand, but does stand--and smile--I drive home in a daze.
 There's a kind of courage that's overwhelming, that calls one to examine one's own life.